CapgeminiInventUK/donate-to-educate-frontend/README.md

 ## DevPreview Page

-The `DevPreview` page is a component preview tool for testing and previewing different components.
+The [`DevPreview`][8] page is a component preview tool for testing and previewing different components.
 It allows you to load and test new components before integrating them into a page.
 When the site is loaded using 'Development' as the NODE_ENV then a link will be available in the footer to the dev page.

 ### How to Add a New Component to the DevPreview Page

 1. Create a new component file (e.g., `NewComponent.tsx`) in the appropriate directory.

-2. Import the new component in the `DevPreview.tsx` file:
+2. Import the new component in the [`DevPreview.tsx`][8] file:

     ```tsx
     import NewComponent from '@/path/to/NewComponent';